Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Joseph Spak - RBC Capital Markets LLC

 Hi, thank you.
 You also mentioned some constraints in bodyshop, welding and final assembly.
-And final assembly obviously makes sense given constraints elsewhere.
+And final assembly, obviously, makes sense given constraints elsewhere.
 I was wondering if you could talk a little bit about welding.
-And then as you get to your year-end run rate, is there still going to be a discrepancy between sort of different time parts of the entire line?
+And then, as you get to your year-end run rate, is there still going to be a discrepancy between sort of different parts of the entire line?
 Or do you think everything is going to be roughly at the same level?

 Deepak Ahuja - Tesla, Inc.